 - Increased faculty of color to 22 percent (from 16 percent in 2008.)

-- Developed concentrations in race and ethnicity for majors in American Studies and Literatures in English.
+- Developed concentrations in race and ethnicity for majors in American Studies and English.

 - Created a global Islamic studies program and added language study in Arabic.

 - Graduated our first class of Posse Scholars.

 - Created a new partnership with community colleges.

 - Established a Mellon Mays Undergraduate Fellowship program

 - Partnered with Middlebury and Williams College and won a $4.7 million grant from The Andrew W. Mellon Foundation to increase efforts to diversify faculty at all three colleges.